Opportunities

 Fellowship: CDC Public Health Law Fellowship is a paid opportunity offered to graduate students, law students, and recent alumni to provide on-the-job training.
 Host sites include state, tribal, local, or territorial health departments, CDC, or other public health law organizations.
 Host site applications are accepted on a rolling basis.

 Fellowship: Public Health Law Fellowship (CDC).
-Accepting applications on a rolling basis.
+Applications accepted on a rolling basis.